 READ MORE: Is my payday lender licensed in my state?

-To put that number into perspective, a standard credit card comes with an APR somewhere between 3% and 36%.
+To put that number into perspective, a standard credit card comes with an APR somewhere between 12% and 36%.

-What’s even worse than their exorbitant prices (which at least you know about ahead of time) is that tribal payday lenders are more likely to practice deceitful or predatory lending tactics than those who are beholden to federal and state law.
+Even worse than their exorbitant prices (which at least you know about ahead of time) is that tribal payday lenders are more likely to practice deceitful or predatory lending tactics than those who are beholden to federal and state law.

 Without any need to respect any of the government’s rules or regulations, they’re free to (and often do) surprise borrowers with hidden fees and use any underhanded tactics they like to collect on their loans.
 And they may change your interest rate without notifying you.

 On every tribal lending site, you’ll see a disclaimer that says something akin to the following: “This is an expensive form of borrowing and is not intended to be a long-term financial solution.”

 Below you’ll see it under the important disclosures section of Plain Green, LLC.
-They’re a tribal payday lending company supposedly owned by “Chippewa Cree Tribe of the Rocky Boy’s Indian Reservation, Montana, a sovereign nation located within the United States of America.”
+They’re a tribal payday lending company supposedly owned by the “Chippewa Cree Tribe of the Rocky Boy’s Indian Reservation, Montana, a sovereign nation located within the United States of America.”

 Whatever you do, don’t let yourself get sucked into a long-term, high-interest payday loan.
 Interest always compounds with time, and the results will be disastrous.